William II of Geneva: Usurping the county

+Conflict with Peter le Petit Charlemagne

 In 1236–37, Aymon, Baron of Faucigny, made himself protector of the priory of Chamonix despite the fact that the count of Geneva had a prior right.
 The ensuing war, in which Aymon's son-in-law, le Petit Charlemagne, was captured by William's son Rudolf, resulted in Genevan defeat, for on 13 May 1237 William II was forced to accept the judgement of Peter's brother, Amadeus IV, Count of Savoy, condemning him to an indemnity of 20,000 marks and the cession of the strategic Castle Arlod on the Rhône near its confluence with the Valserine, which commanded the approach to the Lyonnais.
 The sum of 20,000 marks was beyond William's ability to pay and the value of the fortress he was compelled to give up too high.
 The count of Geneva and Peter continued to be at war intermittently for the next five years.
 In 1242 William and le Petit Charlemagne fought a final brief war for control of Arlod.
 On 26 August, however, meeting his adversary "in front of Arlod", he was forced to cede it.

 In 1250 William II went to war again against le Petit Charlemagne in an effort to check his expansion in the pays de Vaud.
 Although no contemporary source describes the course of the war, it is evident that William was defeated.
 He lost the fortress of Les Clées, which commanded the pass into Burgundy, and that of Bourg-du-Four in the centre of Geneva.
 He was also forced to accept the arbitration of Peter's brother, Philip, Archbishop of Lyon, who in turn imposed a "Carthagenian settlement" on 28 June: the count was forced to cede to Peter a large gagerie as security against the payment of an indemnity set at 10,000 marks, which was half of the indemnity ordered in 1237.
 The gagerie comprised the castles of Geneva, Les Clées, Charousse, Ballaison, Rue; the homages of the Count of Gruyére and of the lords of Langin, Oron and Vufflens; and all the jurisdictions William possessed in the Pays de Vaud, the Chablais and in Faucigny, between the Arve and the Dranse and between the Cluse de Gex and the Pont de Bargen.
 By this concession the once powerful county of Geneva was reduced to little more than the Genevois.
 The archbishop further intervened in the dispute between William and Peter over Arlod, deciding that it should remain in Peter's possession until an inquiry could determine if it pertained to the sire of Gex or to the prior of Nantua, who happened at that time to be Boniface, brother of Peter and Philip.